Ruon90/PCBuildMate/README.md

 AI has also been implemented into the core site itself.

-- AI agent added to site to answer queries relating to computer building, the AI agent is also connected to the youtube API and will suggest videos relating to the prompt.
+- An AI agent was added to the site to answer queries relating to computer building; the agent is also connected to the YouTube API and can suggest videos related to the user's prompt.

 - Optional AI services can enrich part metadata and surface supplementary content (examples: name normalization and fetching review videos).
 These integrations are optional and not required for the core calculator.